 How do you wire a turntable headshell?
 This particular headshell is a standard SME type with a H-4 bayonet mount.
 In this example, I am using the Numark HS-1 headshell with the Altai HL-HM160 cartridge to show it is wired.
 This cartridge, also known as Groovetool, uses the widely accepted pinout standard.
 However, please note that the colouring scheme can vary between manufacturers and models.
 If you are in doubt, please consult your manual.

-If you flip it over you will see four pins on this standard cartridge.
-The Altai HL-HM160 cartridge uses a standard pinout scheme found on many other cartridges as well.
+If you turn it over you will see four pins on this Altai HL-HM160 cartridge.

 Non-Standard Cartridges: If you have a cartridge that follows a different pinout and colour code, then the best way to identify the channel pairs is to use a digital meter and measure the resistance or continuity across the pins.
 In this case, you are looking for a pair of pins with a small resistance or continuity across them.
 This will indicate that there is a pick-up coil connected across them.